shelzebub/Pong/README.md

 Everything is from Penguin Design

 I am using these files for educational purposes.
-I do not own any of the files.
+I do not own most of these files.

 The original sources can be found here: https://www.youtube.com/watch?v=jEeT23Rc0P0